Text-to-CAD Generation Through Infusing Visual Feedback in Large Language Models: Additional Experimental Results

 \subsection{Human Evaluation Setups}

 We generate a quadruple of outputs for each test set instruction.
 Each quadruple presents four rendered generations from \model$_{\text{SL}}$, \model, GPT-4o and Text2CAD, respectively.
 The generations are tested by their correspondence between CAD shapes and instructions.
-Six human judges are asked to rank the generations\footnote{Due to the lack of overlapping, we obtain approximately 50 unique samples.} with the first place being the best model, and one LVM is deployed to score single-view images to the scale of 10.
+Six human judges (with college-level or higher education records) are asked to rank the generations\footnote{Due to the lack of overlapping, we obtain approximately 50 unique samples.} with the first place being the best model.
+The ranks are then collected and averaged to be the scores we presented as human evaluation.